EPIC have once again been nominated as Europe’s Leading Tourist Attraction at the World Travel Awards, following our wins in 2019 and 2020.

 The Award, voted for by our visitors and by tourism industry media and professionals, has been a boost for our Museum’s awareness both home and abroad and allowed us shine a bigger light on Ireland’s emigrants and diaspora and their impact and achievements all around the world.
 It has meant that people have come to Dublin to visit Europe’s Leading Tourist Attraction.

 Since our last win, we have worked hard to continue deserving the title of Europe’s Leading Tourist Attraction.
-Despite the Museum being closed during 2020’s Lockdowns, we ran many workshops and online events for families and schoolchildren, meaning over X children engaged in entertaining and educational social and history curricular workshops.
+Despite the Museum being closed during 2020’s Lockdowns, we ran many activities and online events for families and schoolchildren, meaning over 50,000 people engaged in entertaining and educational social and history curricular workshops.

 We have lots more ambition and plans for 2021 – your support in helping us keep the title of Europe’s Leading Tourist Attraction in Dublin will be a boost to our staff, our visitors and the awareness of the impact and influence of the Irish abroad.